PawelLipski/docker-ci-blog/blog.md

 Note that the changes to ci/tox/build-context are likely to be very rare compared to how often the rest of codebase is going to change.

 There's a catch here, though.
-Build context is not the only think that can affect the final Docker image - Dockerfile, docker-compose.yml and even the scripts that run `docker-compose` can also influence the result.
+Build context is not the only thing that can affect the final Docker image - Dockerfile, docker-compose.yml and even the scripts that run `docker-compose` can also influence the result.
-But since all those files reside under ci/tox/, this doesn't make things much worse - the entire resulting build image depends only on the contents of ci/tox/ directory
-(with one reservation that packages installed via apt-get can also get updated over time in their respective APT repositories).
+But since all those files reside under ci/tox/, this doesn't make things much worse - the entire resulting build image depends only on the contents of ci/tox/ directory instead of ci/tox/build-context/ (with one reservation that packages installed via apt-get can also get updated over time in their respective APT repositories).

 Given all that, what if we just computed the hash of the entire ci/tox/ directory and used it to identify the image?
-Actually, we don't even need to compute that hash ourselves!
+Actually, we don't even need to derive that hash ourselves!
 We can take advantage of SHA-1 hashes that git computes for each object.
 It's a well known fact that each commit in git has a unique hash, but actually SHA-1 hashes are also derived for each file (called a _blob_ in gitspeak) and each directory (called a _tree_).
 Hash of a tree is a function of hashes of all its underlying blobs and, recursively, trees.